 - The timescale for increasing in dose may need to be slower in some patients, with frequent checks of renal function, if renal function is known to be impaired.

-- Co-prescribe colchicine or a low dose non-steroidal anti-inflammatory drug (NSAID) to prevent an attack of gout whilst initiating therapy, and continue until after hyperuricaemia has settled (usually a total of three months).
+- Co-prescribe colchicine or a low dose NSAID to prevent an attack of gout whilst initiating therapy, and continue until after hyperuricaemia has settled (usually a total of three months).

 - If an acute attack develops during treatment, maintain the dose but add colchicine or NSAIDs.